Rotarian Harold Shantz thanking Mar-Len Guzman, Editor of Grow Opportunity Magazine for her presentation.

 A Sampling of Hundreds of Slang Names for Cannabis

-Here at the Simcoe Rotary Editorial Department, we are dedicated to a lifetime of education and enlightenment.
-So these are some of our favorite names for Cannibis and some, we remember from the youthful university days of the late 1960's and early 1970's.
+Here at the Simcoe Rotary Editorial Department, we are dedicated to a lifetime of education and enlightenment. surprise So these are some of our favorite names for Cannibis and some, we remember from the youthful university days of the late 1960's and early 1970's. devil

 Hash, Hashish, Mary Jane, Weed, Whacky Tabacky, Stink Weed, Grass, Ganja, Roach, Dope, Reefer, Stogie, Pot, Crazy Weed, Loco Weed, Hooch, Tijuana Gold, Black Gold, Swag, Doobie, Toke and Magic Brownie